11 Top Insurtech Startups to Watch 2024

 • Location: Stockholm, Sweden

-Stockholm-based Omocom is a micro-insurance firm that provides insurance for the circular economy — renting, sharing, and reusing.
+Stockholm-based Omocom is a micro-insurance firm that provides insurance for the circular economy — specifically, companies focused on renting, sharing, and reusing.
 The platform partners with online businesses to provide a customized insurance solution suited for their products.
 Insurance is then integrated into the client platform's checkout process, and insurance is only active during the time of rental — whether that's five minutes or five hours.

 9. Quantemplate